I don’t know about you, but it was nearly impossible for me to be proactive at work last year.

 You want to be hopeful for this year, but a part of you is afraid of another year filled with more barriers and you’re tired of trying to survive the chaos.
 You’re not alone.

-Being proactive is one of the most challenging things to muster right now.
-But it is one of the most imperative traits that we need to embrace.
+Being proactive, and knowing how to be proactive is one of the most challenging things to muster right now.
+But it is one of the most imperative traits that we need to embrace moving forward.

 But first, let’s be clear, what does being proactive mean?

 - How To Tell If You're Proactive Or Reactive

 - 10 Practical Habits to Turn Reactivity into Proactivity

 - Final Thoughts

 Defining the Term “Proactive” In-Depth

 The word proactive often floats around the workplace, usually by well-meaning managers asking employees or their team to, “Be more proactive!” or “Be proactive, not reactive!”
 But have you ever stopped to think about what that actually means?
 Or even the importance of being proactive?

 The dictionary definition of proactive is, “acting in anticipation of future problems, needs, or changes.”